 Thaddeus: They are doing exactly what they need to maintain their power.
 They need people to be undereducated.

 They need people to have a limited amount of intellectual capacity.
 They’ve concentrated this intellectual capacity into large corporations.
 Facebook, Google, all of these technology companies—they’re all filled with young white people who bought into the idea that education was important.
 Got an education at the finest universities possible and now they are defining where society goes.
 They’re defining what questions get asked and answered.
-And the truth of the matter is most of the time the things that are being asked and answered have no bearing on the fate of the world as we know it.
+And the truth of the matter is, most of the time the things that are being asked and answered have no bearing on the fate of the world as we know it.
 The things we need to be fixed.
 Those young people aren’t skilled enough to ask or answer.
 And the workforce is now younger and younger and constantly being reduced in age till the only people who have jobs are people who will do what they’re told when money shows up.
-So when the money shows up they said we want this and those young people go OK well we don’t know why we should do that.
-But if you have money we’ll do this and this is why the world is turning into what it is.
-Because most of the people who are in charge of it have been trained to follow orders.
-They aren’t trained to think for themselves.
+Most people aren’t trained to think for themselves.
 They aren’t adaptable, they aren’t creative.
 And as a result they’re basically creating the world that more intelligent, crafty, sinister, people demand.

-Lisa: We’re out of time.
+Lisa: That’s it for today’s call: We’re out of time.
 Thank you all.
 Please join us next week.
 Calls are every TUESDAY evening: 9 pm EST / 6 pm PST.

 What Next?
 Talk with others.
 Take action.